salbalkus/CausalTables.jl/docs/src/man/formatting.md

 ## Tables with Causally Independent Units

 The code below demonstrates this on the Titanic dataset.
-This could be, for example, to use as input into some estimator of whether a passenger's sex caused them to survive the Titanic disaster, controlling for some baselineline covariates listed in `controls`.
+This could be, for example, to use as input into some estimator of whether a passenger's sex caused them to survive the Titanic disaster, controlling for some baselineline confounders listed in `confounders`.

 ```@example titanic
 using CausalTables